Caring for you before, during, and after you sail

 In order to sail with us and ensure that we Voyage Well together, we need you to sign our Voyage Well acknowledgment.
 Head over to our Sailor App to sign the acknowledge form.

 All of our Sailors are accountable for making necessary COVID-testing plans after disembarkation from the ship.
 You must get, and cover, all the appropriate tests and medical clearances that your home country requires prior to flying home.
+There are multiple options in Miami for testing sites - many of which can be found here.
+We recommend that Sailors make prior arrangements, and select a disembarkation slot that accommodates their post-voyage testing needs.

 From the must-brings (like your passports and vaccine cards) to the nice-to-haves (like swimsuits and sunglasses), we have a list to help you prepare.